Those aspiring to write for The Army Leader should read this in full before submitting an article.

 We publish articles related to leadership, personal development and team development.
 Articles should seek to impart wisdom, inform, educate and share best practice in a way that improves and enhances leadership or command.
 Articles may be theoretical or practical in nature.
 The best articles combine both.
 We also publish reviews of books on leadership (including historical leadership), psychology and organisational theory.
 You can find additional advice on book reviews and how to submit them here.

-We have found that the ideal article length is 1500-2500 words.
-We prefer longer, rather than shorter, articles.
-If you have an academic thesis or essay you wish to publish, it is likely to require editing to make it more accessible.
+We have found that the ideal article length is around 4000 words of focused information.
+But do not be put off: most of our articles are between 1500 and 2500 words.
+We prefer longer, rather than shorter, articles but if you have an academic thesis or essay you wish to publish, it is likely to require editing to make it more accessible.

 We consider operational security and personal security when accepting articles.
 Equally, while examples of poor leadership are acceptable subjects for articles they must not be attributable to individuals, no matter how personally gratifying the author may find it to do so.